zephyrproject-rtos/trusted-firmware-m/docs/technical_references/instructions/tfm_build_instruction.rst

 Dependency auto downloading is used by default.
-The TF-M build system downloads the tf-m-tests repo with a fixed version specified by ``TFM_TEST_REPO_VERSION`` in ``config/config_default.cmake``.
+The TF-M build system downloads the tf-m-tests repo with a fixed version specified by ``TFM_TEST_REPO_VERSION`` in :file:`lib/ext/tf-m-tests/repo_config_default.cmake`.
 The version can be a release tag or a commit hash.

 Developers who want a different version of tf-m-tests can override ``TFM_TEST_REPO_PATH`` to a local copy with the desired version.

-As the test repo is part of the TF-M project and coupled with TF-M repo a lot, The version should be updated when there are dependency changes between the TF-M repo and the test repo and when there is a complete change merged in test repo.
+As the test repo is part of the TF-M project and coupled with TF-M repo, the version should be updated when there are dependency changes between the TF-M repo and the test repo and when there is a complete change merged in test repo.

 A complete change is one or more patches that are for the same purpose, for